antoniodagnino/PythonTraining/README.md

 # PythonTraining
 This repository contains Jupyter notebooks with comment lines, comment cells and outputs that explain the functionality of different libraries in Python.
-These 'cheat sheets' include basic Python programming, Numpy, Pandas, Matplotlib, Seaborn and more.
+These guidelines include basic Python programming, Numpy, Pandas, Matplotlib, Seaborn and more.
 I hope it guides you to start your programming experience!
 Below you have more details of the content.